Alanine: Degradation

-Alanine World Hypothesis
+Alanine world hypothesis

 Alanine is one of the twenty canonical α-amino acids used as building blocks (monomers) for the ribosome-mediated biosynthesis of proteins.
 Alanine is believed to be one of the earliest amino acids to be included in the genetic code standard repertoire.

-On the basis of this fact the "Alanine World" hypothesis was proposed.
+On the basis of this fact the "alanine world" hypothesis was proposed.
 This hypothesis explains the evolutionary choice of amino acids in the repertoire of the genetic code from a chemical point of view.
-In this model the selection of monomers (i.e. amino acids) for ribosomal protein synthesis is rather limited to those Alanine derivatives that are suitable for building α-helix or β-sheet secondary structural elements.
-Dominant secondary structures in life as we know it are α-helices and β-sheets and most canonical amino acids can be regarded as chemical derivatives of Alanine.
-Therefore, most canonical amino acids in proteins can be exchanged with Ala by point mutations while the secondary structure remains intact.
-The fact that Ala mimics the secondary structure preferences of the majority of the encoded amino acids is practically exploited in alanine scanning mutagenesis.
-In addition, classical X-ray crystallography often employs the polyalanine-backbone model to determine three-dimensional structures of proteins using molecular replacement - a model-based phasing method.
+In this model the selection of monomers (i.e. amino acids) for ribosomal protein synthesis is rather limited to those alanine derivatives that are suitable for building α-helix or β-sheet secondary structural elements.
+Dominant secondary structures in life as we know it are α-helices and β-sheets and most canonical amino acids can be regarded as chemical derivatives of alanine.
+Therefore, most canonical amino acids in proteins can be exchanged with alanine by point mutations while the secondary structure remains intact.
+The fact that alanine mimics the secondary structure preferences of the majority of the encoded amino acids is practically exploited in alanine scanning mutagenesis.
+In addition, classical X-ray crystallography often employs the polyalanine-backbone model to determine three-dimensional structures of proteins using molecular replacement—a model-based phasing method.